banner-bg

 Average cost of toddler care

-Although the actual costs of childcare can vary greatly based on location, setting, and age, this 2021 report estimates that the average monthly cost for center-based toddler child care in the U.S. is $1,096/month.
+Although the actual costs of child care can vary greatly based on location, setting, and age, this 2021 report estimates that the average monthly cost for center-based toddler child care in the U.S. is $1,096/month.
 For an example of how to estimate your monthly and annual income, let’s say you have 30 toddlers:

 • Each family pays $1,096 per month per toddler